Chart Color Schemes

 Guildford - South Granville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects likely to affect the area.
-Notable ones are Cumberland LED Street Lighting Program, Guildford Town Centre Public Domain Plan, Guildford Station Platform 2 Reconstruction, and 422-428 Guildford Road Mixed Use Development.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes to its local infrastructure.
+AreaSearch has identified a total of 25 projects that are expected to impact this particular area.
+Notable among these are the Cumberland LED Street Lighting Program, Guildford Town Centre Public Domain Plan, Guildford Station Platform 2 Reconstruction, and the Mixed Use Development at 422-428 Guildford Road.
+The following list provides details on those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.